Family support specialist jobs in Manchester, CT - 899 jobs

 * Bachelor's degree required

-If you meet some of the qualifications above, we encourage you to apply or to reach out for more information.
+If you meet some of the qualifications above, we encourage you to apply or reach out for more information.
 We know that historically marginalized groups - including people of color, women, people from working class backgrounds, and people who identify as LGBTQ - are less likely to apply unless and until they meet every requirement for a job.
-Therefore, we strongly encourage applications from people with these identities or who are members of other marginalized communities.
-We are actively seeking educators of color.
+Therefore, we strongly encourage applications from educators with these identities or who are members of other marginalized communities.

 Benefits